andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1.20.0 - new forEachProperty, hashToMap, mapToHash
+- 1.20.0 - new forEachProperty, hashToMap, mapToHash, new undocumented makeIteratorPeekable
 - 1.19.4 - fix walktree 'visit' to not iterate strings, fix retry timeout and timeout error return
 - 1.19.2 - faster diffarray
 - 1.19.1 - support 'visit' in walktree